nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

   default: machine
 ```

-The `secret_secret` item is a string value but the `valueConversion: "STORAGE_PATH_AUTOMATIC_READ"` tells QW Control to interpret that string as a path in Key Storage and pass the value of that key to the script.
+The `secret_secret` item is a string value but the `valueConversion: "STORAGE_PATH_AUTOMATIC_READ"` tells Rundeck to interpret that string as a path in Key Storage and pass the value of that key to the script.
 This is how we can securely reference secrets without exposing them to the job users.

 ```yaml
 - name: secret_secret